-- ensure all digital services are accessible to every employee by utilising these guidelines on Government accessibility requirements
+- To ensure all digital services are accessible to every employee, you can use these guidelines on Government accessibility requirements.

-- schools and universities could allow students to take their assistive technology with them when they move from education into work, to make the journey simpler and save the student money
+- Schools and universities may allow students to take their assistive technology with them when they move from education into work.
+This can help make the adjustment from

 education into employment easier.
 Users will already understand the technology they use, and it may also save the user and the employer money and time.